Junior League: History

 The first Junior League was founded in 1901 in New York City as the Junior League for the Promotion of the Settlement Movement.
-It is now known as the New York Junior League (NYJL).
+This original chapter is now known as the New York Junior League (NYJL).
 Its founder was then 19-year-old Barnard College student and debutante Mary Harriman Rumsey, sister of future Governor of New York W. Averell Harriman and daughter of railroad executive Edward H. Harriman.

 Inspired by a lecture on settlement movements that chronicled the works of social reformers such as Lillian Wald and Jane Addams, Harriman Rumsey organized others to become involved in settlement work.
 The organization's first project was working at the College Settlement on Rivington Street on Manhattan's Lower East Side.
-Eleanor Roosevelt was an early member of the NYJL, joining in 1903 when she was 19 years old.
+These were the early days of privileged young girls and women leaving their sheltered lives in wealthy neighborhoods to volunteer their time with those who lived in crowded, poverty-stricken areas of cities.
+This started a legacy of volunteering and social activism that would continue for many decades.

 For many years the NYJL's clubhouse was located at 221 East 71st Street in Manhattan.
 Designed by architect John Russell Pope and opened in 1929, the building contained a swimming pool on the top floor, bedrooms for volunteers, a ballroom, a hairdressing salon, and a shelter for up to 20 abandoned babies.
 Marymount Manhattan College currently owns the building.
 In 1950 the NYJL clubhouse moved to the former Vincent Astor townhouse (Astor House) at 130 East 80th Street, where it remains as of 2020.

-The New York Junior League was soon emulated: by 1921, thirty Leagues joined to form the national association.
-In 1921—after serving as New York City's Junior League president from 1907 to 1910—Dorothy Payne Whitney became the first president of the Association of Junior Leagues International Inc., operating as the umbrella organization for all Junior Leagues worldwide.